 The Division of Global Affairs prepares its students to be globally competitive.
 Internships and fellowships are an integral part of DGA’s ability to grow its students, academically and professionally.
 DGA also prepares its students for today’s globally-intertwined job market.
-DGA, through its may partnerships, is able to offer students competitive positions in all three areas.
+DGA, through its many partnerships, is able to offer students competitive positions in all three areas.

-DGA partners with organizations and groups focusing on global issues, connecting DGA with international actors, through joint-publications, conferences and symposia, and a mutual interest in Global Affairs.
+DGA partners with organizations and groups focusing on global issues, connecting DGA students with international actors through joint-publications, conferences and symposia as well as a mutual interest in Global Affairs.